 This past year, we ramped up our focus on employee, customer, and supplier engagement as part of our environmental management efforts.
 We went beyond addressing scope 1 and scope 2 emissions to now identify, disclose, and target scope 3 emissions.
-Taking this a step further, we had our emissions verified for the first time in 2022 and are looking to expand these assurances in the years ahead.
+Taking this a step further, we sought external assurance against the International Organization for Standardization (ISO) 14064-1 standard for our scope 1, 2, and 3 emissions.
 This is a significant step forward for our company and reflects the depth and breadth of our commitment to mitigating emissions across our entire value chain.